mdn/content/files/en-us/webassembly/c_to_wasm/index.md

     emcc hello.c -o hello.html
     ```

-The options we’ve passed in with the command are as follows:
+The options we've passed in with the command are as follows:

 - `-o hello.html` — Specifies that we want Emscripten to generate an HTML page to run our code in (and a filename to use), as well as the wasm module and the JavaScript "glue" code to compile and instantiate the wasm so it can be used in the web environment.